Black Innovation Programs

 The Black Innovation Programs would not be possible without our partners' commitments.

-Thank you to these organizations and individuals for their unwavering support to strengthen
+Thank you to these organizations and individuals for their unwavering dedication to support Black-owned tech startups.

 Inaugural Founding Partner